LiquidGalaxyLAB/LG-Master-Web-App/README.md

 <h3 id="id42"> 4.2.
 Essential Liquid Galaxy functions </h3>

 When developing an application for Liquid Galaxy, there are several core features and behaviours that must be implemented to ensure proper functionality and user experience.
 These features are essential to how your application integrates with and supports the capabilities of the Liquid Galaxy system.
+The most important function is that your app connects with the Liquid Galaxy, and it is also important to keep in mind that your app may connect on the virtual rig but not on the real one. **If your app does not connect with the real and physical Liquid Galaxy rig, you will not pass GSoC**.

 One of the most frequent issues in previous projects has been the lack of synchronization between the map displayed on the user’s mobile device and the Google Earth view on the Liquid Galaxy rig. **Your application must make sure that any interaction on the mobile device** (whenever a user navigates, searches for a location, or interacts with a map on their phone) **is reflected in real time on the Liquid Galaxy rig’s multiscreen setup**.
 This synchronization must create a unified and seamless experience across devices and **maintain consistent coordinates, camera angles and zoom levels**.
 It must also be **bidirectional** if necessary, which means that updates from the Liquid Galaxy rig (such as orbit animations or tour progress) should also be reflected on the mobile app interface.